seriouslysean/monster-hunter-now-events/docs/README.md

     alt="Monster Hunter Now Logo" />
 </p>

-# Monster Hunter Now Events Calendar
+# Monster Hunter Now Events

 This is a calendar subscription file for events that [Monster Hunter Now](https://monsterhunternow.com/) is running.